These Caramel Chai Protein Pancakes are a fun twist on regular protein pancakes, plus these are gluten free, dairy free, and egg free!

-This recipe is *almost* vegan, except that the Caramel Chai Tea Concentrate contains natural caramel flavors.
+This recipe is *almost* vegan, except that the Caramel Chai Tea Concentrate contains natural caramel flavors and it also has honey in it.
 If you are very sensitive to dairy, this can also pose a problem at times.
 Personally, I have to really watch natural caramel flavorings because they are dairy-based and don’t agree with me.

 NOTE: Here is the recipe below with the exact ingredients I used.
 Feel free to experiment, but unless otherwise noted, I cannot guarantee the results of this recipe if you use substitutes or make changes

 - Preheat a non-stick skillet or pan.
 If using an electric griddle, set your temp to 350 degrees.

 - In a small bowl, whisk together the protein powder, brown rice flour, flax meal, baking powder, and salt.

 - Add in the Caramel Chai Tea Concentrate and mix well.

 - Allow the batter to rest for about 2 minutes to allow the batter to thicken and the flax to gel.
 Don't skip this step!
 Your pancakes will not hold together otherwise.

 - You don't want the batter to be too thin (watch the video to see exactly how it should look).